wp-plugins/easy-image-gallery/readme.txt

 1. Fully Localized (translation ready) with .mo and .po files
 1. Add multiple images to the gallery at once
 1. Uses the thumbnail size specified in Settings -> Media
-1. Custom webfont icon for hover effect
+1. Custom web font icon for hover effect
 1. Support for fancyBox and prettyPhoto (developers can easily add their preferred lightbox via hooks and filters)
 1. Uses the new WP 3.5+ media manager for a familiar and intuitive way to add your images
 1. WordPress 3.6 Ready